katembartz/3D_laplacian_phase_unwrap/README.md

 # 3D MRI Phase Unwrapping

-3-dimensional phase processing pipeline (unwrapping and background removal) for MRI phase images.
+3-dimensional phase processing pipeline (unwrapping and background removal) for MRI phase images in Python.

 If you use this code in your work, please cite the following: